Skip to main content

 iec61850_figure43

-Figure 43: Data Set and Report Selection
+Figure 44: Data Set and Report Selection

-• TRG_OPT_DATA_CHANGED: Send when the data changes.
+• TRG_OPT_DATA_CHANGED: Send on data change.

-• TRG_OPT_QUALITY_CHANGED: Send when the quality changes.
+• TRG_OPT_QUALITY_CHANGED: Send on quality change.

 • TRG_OPT_INTEGRITY: Send periodically.